What if I am only receiving actual expenses (e.g., travel costs, food)?

 I am starting a company but I don’t expect it to make any money in the near future.
 Do I need consulting approval?

-A: If you have a business entity (usually termed a “faculty-affiliated company” or FAC) you are required to have active consulting approval each year, even if you do not expect to receive any compensation.
+A: Yes, if you have a business entity (usually termed a “faculty-affiliated company” or FAC) you are required to have active consulting approval each year, even if you do not expect to receive any compensation.
 The University maintains a list of these entities and we will check that you submit an active consulting request for each fiscal year, so long as the entity is still active.
 Failure to submit a request each year will result in a sanction under the Faculty Consulting Policy.

 Faculty-affiliated companies can be varied, and the questions related to them are often specific to the context of the individual company.
 We are always here to support you in navigating compliance requirements and work closely with the Office of University Compliance and the Office of the Vice President for Research (OVPR) to support faculty members with FACs.
 Please do not hesitate to reach out to your Faculty Consulting Office for support in this area.